-On the Move Organics, Rye Flour - 1kg
+On The Move Organics, Rye Flour - 1kg

-Why its so great!
+Why it is so great!

 Because rye kernels are so difficult to separate the germ and bran from the endosperm of berry, rye flour usually retains a large quantity of nutrients, in contrast to refined wheat flour.